felixthiele/radar-element/README.md

 This can be used to e.g. synchronize the highlighting with another structure outside of the radar-element.

-The `entry-unhighlighted` event will be fired, whenever the entry is not highlighted anymore and does not contain any detail payload.
+The `entry-mouseout` event will be fired, whenever the entry is not highlighted anymore and does not contain any detail payload.

 ### CSS properties
 The following css properties can be used to style the radar.